 Legacy Amendment a Historic Victory

 Because of MCA, Minnesota is unique in the country for having dedicated funding for the arts in its state constitution.
-MCA led the cultural community in joining a coalition of hunting and angling, conservation, clean water and parks and trails advocates who passed the groundbreaking Legacy Amendment.
+MCA led the cultural community in joining a coalition of hunting and angling, conservation, clean water and parks and trails advocates who passed the groundbreaking Clean Water, Land and Legacy Amendment.

 More Minnesotans experience the arts because of the Legacy Amendment:

-Since the passage of the Clean Water, Land and Legacy Amendment in 2008, attendance at Arts events in Minnesota has increased by 21%:
+Since the passage of the Clean Water, Land and Legacy Amendment in 2008, attendance at Arts events in Minnesota has more than doubled:

 “MN Citizens for the Arts is a national leader in the field of arts advocacy and citizen engagement,” confirms Donna S. Collins, Executive Director Ohio Arts Council.
 “They involve people of all ages and walks of life who are interested in supporting and participating in arts, culture, and arts education.
 The voice of all citizens is represented in the work of Minnesota Citizens for the Arts.”